QuickBlox/quickblox-ios-sdk/README.md

 }
 ```

-iOS Framework provides following services to interact with QuickBlox functions (each service is represented by model with suite of static methods):
+iOS Framework provides following classes to interact with QuickBlox API (each class has suite of static methods):

 * QBAuth
 * QBUsers